yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-client-shell.md

 {{< warning title="IP allow list" >}}

-Before you can connect using a shell, you need to add your computer to a cluster IP allow list.
+Before you can connect using a shell or other client, you need to add your computer to a cluster IP allow list.
 Refer to [IP allow lists](../../cloud-secure-clusters/add-connections/).

 {{< /warning >}}